cesarfelip3/icase/README.md

 7. Model - debug
 8. Payment Gateway - move to component, so we can add more payment method there
 9. Order table scheme changed
+10. Email History - from 0.1
+11. Order Logic fixed - from 0.1

 SEO basic --